Neural Diffusion Processes: Noise Model Architecture

+A key property of stochastic processes is an \emph{equivariance} to the ordering of inputs.
+As such, shuffling the order of data points in the context dataset $\c{D}$ or the order at which we make predictions should not affect the probability of the data (i.e.,~the data is exchangeable).
+Secondly, we also expect an \emph{invariance} in the ordering of the input dimensions.
+Consider, for example, a dataset consisting of two features, the weight and height of people.
+We would not expect the posterior function to be different if we would swap the order of the columns in the training data.
+This is an important invariance encoded in many GP kernels (e.g., Mat\'ern, RBF) but often overlooked in the neural net literature.

-Our newly proposed bi-dimensional attention block is the workhorse of the NDP model.
-It acts on inputs $(\v{x}_t, \v{y}_t)$ and $t$ after they are preprocessed and embedded into an $H$-dimensional space.
-At its core, the component consists of two multi-head self-attention (MHSA) layers \parencite{vaswani2017attention}.
-The MHSA layers act on different axes of the input: one attends to the input dimension axis, while the other attends across the dataset sequence axis.
+We accommodate for both desiderata using our proposed \emph{bi-dimensional attention block}.
+We denote this block by $\m{A}_t: \R^{N\times D\times H} \rightarrow \R^{N \times D \times H}$ as it acts on the preprocessed inputs $(\v{x}_t, \v{y}_t)$.
+At its core, the block consists of two multi-head self-attention (MHSA) layers \citep{vaswani2017attention} (see \cref{fig:architecture}).
+The MHSA layers act on different axes of the input: one attends to the input dimension axis $d$, while the other attends across the dataset sequence axis $n$.
 The outputs of the two are subsequently summed and passed through a non-linearity.
-This process is repeated multiple times by feeding the output back into the next bi-dimensional attention block using residual connections, as illustrated in \cref{fig:architecture}.
+This process is repeated multiple times by feeding the output back into the next bi-dimensional attention block using residual connections.
+Concretely, the $\ell^{\textrm{th}}$ block is defined as